ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

    Recent (unsaved) queries will also be listed here.
    ![Load Query](images/query-view-load-query.png "Load Query")
    Hover over a query name to display its preview.
-   Click a query name or the preview **Load** button to load the query.
+   Click the query name or the preview **Load** button to load the query.
 7. **Query Settings**
    Click to set query settings.
    ![Query Settings](images/query-view-settings.png "Query Settings")